 - Long-term rental of studio or laboratory space

 Applications for small grants up to $1000 may be submitted at any time during the year and are normally decided upon promptly by the Associate Dean.
-Applications for larger grants-particularly those exceeding $1000 often for summer work are solicited twice a year.
+Applications for larger grants exceeding $1000 are solicited twice a year.
 They are considered together so that comparisons can be made and the fund divided fairly.
-The deadlines for these larger grant applications are October 11, 2012 and February 7, 2013.
+The deadlines for these larger grant applications are October 9, 2014 and February 12, 2015.
 Please be aware that all funds will be allocated at this second deadline date; late requests will be considered during the next cycle.

 The following guidelines and procedures have been developed by the Dean's Office and the Research Committee over recent years: